foulscar/AWSmcserverautomation/README.md

 ---

-### We will now give our mc_start function permission to access our EC2
+### We will now give your mc_start function permission to access your EC2

 Go to Permissions and click on the role name